ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 resource "aws_security_group" "my_sg" {
   name = "my-security-group"
 }
+Terraform Creates SG First, Then EC2 – But Deletes EC2 First, Then SG ✅

 ### 3. Explain the concept of idempotence in Terraform and why it's important.